Former governing council member Wallace Stegner was best known as a western literary giant, but he was also a committed conservationist.

 The father of Earth Day, Gaylord Nelson is a former Wilderness Society board member and counselor.
 After he served as governor of Wisconsin, he was a U.S. senator for 18 years.

 Douglas Walker served on The Wilderness Society governing council from 1998 through 2015.
-He is immediate past chair of the council.
+He was immediate past chair of the council.

 Celia Hunter, former president of The Wilderness Society, was a leader in the wilderness movement, working to save over 100 million acres of Alaskan wilderness.